brianinnes/homeLab/docs/ovirt.md

 1. Enter the Fully qualified hostname for the oVirt cluster (this should be the name of the oVirt node that was used during the ```ssh-copy-id``` command)
 2. You can leave the Packages options as default
-3. You can leave the Volumes options as default
+3. You can leave the Volumes options as default.
+However, if you have a small amount of storage you may want to delete 2 of the 3 default volumes, so all available storage will be in a single volume.
-4. In the Bricks options, set the device to the device you have available for the gluster storage.
+4. In the Bricks options, set the device to the device you have available for the gluster storage for all the configured volumes.
 This could be an entire disk (e.g. /dev/sdb), or an available disk partition (/dev/sda3)
 5. In the review section edit the summary and remove the line ```- 5900/tcp```, as this will cause the scripts to fail.
 Save the script
 6. Select the Deploy button to start the Gluster Storage installation